On the bound states of magnetic Laplacians on wedges: Introduction

 Some results about magnetic Schr\"{o}dinger operators on domains with corners in the semi-classical limit~\cite{BDP16,R} have been proven assuming that certain spectral properties of magnetic Neumann Laplacians on wedges are valid.
 However, rigorous proofs of these properties are missing and only numerical evidences supporting them are available.
 The existence of bound states for any aperture in the interval $(0,\pi)$ is a prominent open problem of this type.

 A similar question can be asked if the Neumann condition at the boundary is replaced by a Robin one, a problem which has recently gained attention~\cite{FRT16, GKS16, KN15}.
 Moreover, one can study in the same line magnetic Schr\"odinger operators in the plane with a singular interaction of $\delta$-type supported by a wedge type structure, namely a broken line consisting of two half-lines meeting at the angle $\phi \in (0,\pi)$.
 We know that in the absence of the magnetic field such a system has a non-void discrete spectrum~\cite{EI01}, and one asks whether this property persists in the presence of the magnetic field.
-This provides another motivation for the present work.
 Singular Schr\"odinger operators of this type are used to model \emph{leaky quantum wires} and, apart of a few results~\cite{EY02}, not much is known about their properties in the magnetic case~\cite[Problem~7.15]{E08}.